-- Collaborations with other artists who sell art online.
+- Collaborations with other artists who sell artwork online.
 Get exposure to their audiences by producing collab work to sell and promote on both your site and theirs.

-While her retail channel is on pause for the moment, Cat now sells direct to customers and works on custom projects for clients and brands, in addition to her wholesale business.
+Cat sells direct to customers and works on custom projects for clients and brands, in addition to her wholesale business.
 “If I had tried to balance all of these from the onset,” she says.
 “I believe I would have been overwhelmed.”

-Artists can also connect with fans and find new audiences by taking work offline.
+Artists can also connect with fans and find new audiences by selling art offline.
 You can use in-person experiences to drive people back to your online store.